AntiBenevolence/PrototypeCars-CISC4900/README.md

 ## Usage

-Our driving simulator project serves as a robust foundation for developers looking to implement a realistic driving mechanic in their own games.
+Our driving simulator project serves as a robust foundation for developers looking to implement a realistic driving mechanic in their games.
 Whether you're working on a small indie project or a large-scale AAA title, our simulator provides a solid framework that you can build upon to achieve lifelike driving dynamics.

 By studying our codebase and understanding the algorithms and techniques employed, developers can gain valuable insights into simulating realistic vehicle behavior.
 From handling physics to car customization features, our project offers a wealth of resources that can be adapted and integrated into a wide range of driving games.

 Utilize our project as a reference, leverage our code snippets, and tailor them to suit your specific requirements.
 With our driving simulator as your foundation, you'll be well-equipped to create captivating driving experiences that resonate with players.

-Feel free to explore, experiment, and innovate with our project, and let your creativity drive you towards crafting the next generation of immersive driving games.
+Feel free to explore, experiment, and innovate with our project, and let your creativity drive you toward crafting the next generation of immersive driving games.

 ## Installation